 HAHNEMÜHLE: UltraSmooth PhotoRag, PhotoRag Baryta, PhotoRag Pearl, Fine Art Baryta, Fine Art Pearl, PhotoRag Satin, Museum Etching, German Etching, William Turner 310, Torchon, Rice Paper, Albrecht Dürer.

 ILFORD: Gallerie Smooth Pearl 310, Gallerie Smooth Gloss 310, Crystal Gloss, Gold Fibre Gloss, Gold Fibre Pearl, Fine Art Smooth Pearl, Gallerie Smooth Cotton, Gallerie Smooth Fine Art, Smooth Cotton Sonora, Matt Cotton Medina, Washi Torinoko, Ilfotex.

 MOAB: Entrada, Slickrock Metallic

-Most papers are available in roll sizes up to 1118mm, many up to 1520mm and some up to 1626mm.
+Most papers are available in roll sizes up to 1118mm, many up to 1520mm and some up to 1626mm rolls.

-We also stock a variety of additional canvasses, high gloss film, backlit media, clear media, georgette, polyester and other fabrics and films, self adhesive wallpaper and high quality outdoor banner materials.
+We also stock a variety of additional canvasses, high gloss films, backlit medias, clear media, georgette, polyester and other fabrics and films, self adhesive wallpaper and high quality outdoor banner materials.